eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Search applies to _unshortened_ links, so you can find links to a website just by searching for its URL.
 However, because Twitter displays links without a protocol (`http://`), you have to leave it off when searching.
 Be aware that people who mention your work without mentioning _you_ might be saying unkind things about it.

+    That said, I've also run into cases where searching for a partial URL doesn't find tweets that I already _know_ exist, and I'm not sure why.

 * As a side effect, you can search for _quotes_ of a given user's tweets by searching for `twitter.com/username/status`, because all tweet URLs begin with that prefix.
 This will also include any tweets from that user that have photos or video attached, because attaching media appends a photo URL, but you can fix that by adding `-from:username`.

 * Searching for `to:foo` will only find tweets that _begin with_ `@foo`; dot-replies and other mentions are not included.
 Searching for `@foo` will find mentions as well as tweets from that person.
 To find only someone's mentions, you can search for `@foo -from:foo`.
 You can combine this with the above trick to find quotes as well.

-* I've been told that `from:` only applies to the handle a user had _when the tweet was made_, but this doesn't match my own experience.
+* I've been told that `from:` only applies to the handle a user had _when the tweet was made_ (i.e. doesn't take renames into account), but this doesn't match my own experience.
 It's possible the behavior is different depending on whether the old handle has been reclaimed by someone else.

 * Some clients, such as TweetDeck, support showing live feeds of search results right alongside your timeline and notifications.
 It's therefore possible for people to keep an eye on a live stream of everyone who's talking about them, even when their `@handle` isn't mentioned.
 Bear this in mind when grumbling, especially about people whose attention you'd prefer to avoid.